 Most health information technicians also receive benefits packages that may include insurance, paid time off, sick leave, tuition reimbursement, and more.

-Part Five Medical Billing and Coding Salary by State
+Medical Billing and Coding Salary by State & City

-Each of the United States has its own economy, cost of living, and average salary.
-Location is one of the greatest variables in determining medical billing and coding salaries.
+Each state in the US has its own economy, cost of living, and average medical billing and coding salary.
+Location is one of the most significant variables in determining how much you'll earn as a medical biller and coder.

 According to the BLS, the states where medical billers and coders can earn the most money are: